UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session05.rst

 Standard Library: ``unittest``
 -------------------------------

-.. rst-class:: medium

 The original testing system in Python.

 ``import unittest``

 More or less a port of Junit from Java

 A bit verbose: you have to write classes & methods

 (And we haven't covered that yet!)

 Using ``unittest``
 -------------------